-The Nutrition Science concentration focuses on the scientific basis for the metabolism of nutrients and the role of nutrients in health and disease.
-Students will be prepared to enter fields in which a strong, integrated bioscience knowledge base is needed, such as research, medicine, and pharmacology.
+The Bachelor’s in Nutrition Science program focuses on the scientific basis for the metabolism of nutrients and the role of nutrients in health and disease.
+Students will be prepared to enter fields in which a strong, integrated bioscience knowledge is needed, such as research, medicine, and pharmacology.
 Most Nutrition Science students eventually pursue graduate degrees.

-- Nutrition students have the opportunity to engage in undergraduate research with faculty and participate in community nutrition activities requested by the surrounding community.
+- Participating in community nutrition activities requested by the surrounding community.

-- Students may participate in the UNCG Nutrition Club, Academy of Nutrition and Dietetics, NC Dietetic Association, and the NC Academy of Science.
+- Participating in the UNCG Nutrition Club, Academy of Nutrition and Dietetics, NC Dietetic Association, and the NC Academy of Science.

 Potential career paths and opportunities include: